Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-The open question is whether both, large amounts of $^{56}$Ni expected for hypernovae as well as r-process ejecta can be produced in the same event? \citet{Siegel.Barnes.Metzger:2018} argue that the $^{56}$Ni would have to come from a preceding supernova explosion phase, leaving an intermittent neutron star before further accretion causes black hole formation and a black hole accretion disk.
-This brings up the following questions: (a) At which stellar progenitor masses do we have a transition from the formation of neutron stars to the formation of black holes after collapse? (b) In which transition region are initially neutron stars formed, causing a regular supernova explosion, but ongoing accretions leads to a black hole? (c) For which progenitor masses are black holes formed directly during collapse and how can this be observed? (d) What is the role of rotation and magnetic fields to cause lGRBs and can we give reliable nucleosynthesis yields for such events? (e) Is there a separation in different types of events, depending on the parameters in (d), leading either to hypernovae and strong $^{56}$Ni ejecta or systems with a large outflow of r-process elements? (f) Are jets and lGRBs occurring in both types of events?
+The open question is whether both, large amounts of $^{56}$Ni expected for hypernovae, as well as r-process ejecta, can be produced in the same event. \citet{Siegel.Barnes.Metzger:2019} argue that the $^{56}$Ni would have to come from a preceding supernova explosion phase, leaving an intermittent neutron star before further accretion causes black hole formation and a black hole accretion disk.
+This brings up the following questions: (a) At which stellar progenitor masses do we have a transition from the formation of neutron stars to the formation of black holes after collapse? (b) In which transition region are initially neutron stars formed, causing a regular supernova explosion, but ongoing accretion leads to a black hole? (c) For which progenitor masses are black holes formed directly during collapse and how can this be observed? (d) What is the role of rotation and magnetic fields to cause lGRBs and can we give reliable nucleosynthesis yields for such events? (e) Is there a separation in different types of events, depending on the parameters in (d), leading either to hypernovae and strong $^{56}$Ni ejecta or systems with a large outflow of r-process elements? (f) Are jets and lGRBs occurring in both types of events?

-The scenario suggested by \citet{Siegel.Barnes.Metzger:2018} would relate to case (b), but it is not clear whether for such a case a strong supernova explosion with lots of Ni production takes place before the accretion disk outflows eject r-process material.
-It could, however, also be possible that such an event does not cause a hypernova and only creates r-process outflows.
+The scenario suggested by \citet{Siegel.Barnes.Metzger:2019} would relate to questions (b) and case (c).
+The main question is whether a strong supernova/hypernova explosion with large Ni production can take place before the accretion disk outflows eject r-process material in the same event or could r-process outflows occur without causing a hypernova?
 Further observations will have to constrain such events.